Disease Guide ·Diabetes ·2026

 4What should a diabetic cat eat?

-High-protein, low-carbohydrate diets are essential for diabetic cats.
-Wet food is strongly preferred over dry food because most dry foods are high in carbohydrates.
-Prescription diabetic diets like Hill's m/d or Purina DM are formulated specifically for this purpose.
-Some vets also recommend high-quality canned foods with minimal carbohydrates.
-Consistent meal timing with insulin injections is important.
+High-protein, low-carb diets essential.
+Wet food strongly preferred over dry (most dry is high-carb).
+Prescription diets like Hill's m/d or Purina DM formulated for this.
+Quality canned foods with minimal carbs also work.
+Consistent meal timing with injections matters.

 5What happens if diabetes goes untreated?